 - I read in your bio that you spent five years on the sell side before moving to the buy side.
 I've heard that the jobs are similar, even though the mandates are a bit different.
 Was this your experience? - Given [name of new federal regulation], are you changing the way you underwrite deals? - I read that your company recently expanded into North Africa for the first time.
-Are you shifting your strategy to focus more on developing nations? - How did you get your start in this career? - What have you found to be the greatest challenges and rewards working in this field?
+Are you shifting your strategy to focus more on developing nations? - How did you get your start in this career? - What have you found to be the greatest challenges and rewards working in this field? - What do you like least about this job? - How do you spend your time in a typical day? - How much travel is required each month? - How did you get hired for your first position after graduation?

-- What do you like least about this job? - How do you spend your time in a typical day? - How much travel is required each month? - How did you get hired for your first position after you finished school? - What are the critical skills most needed to be successful? - How would you describe the company culture? - What are the greatest challenges facing this company right now? - What are the opportunities for MBAs entering this field? - I've read that generic brands have grown since the economic downturn.
+- Which critical skills most needed to be successful? - How would you describe the company culture? - What greatest challenges are facing this company right now? - What opportunities are there for MBAs entering this field? - I've read that generic brands have grown since the economic downturn.
 What are some things that your company is doing to combat this?
 What other industry trends have most affected the company?